 These four herbs will provide you with much nourishment.
 Make up a different one each day or 2 in one day and alternate your cups of tea.
 They will help you maintain your health and the vitamins and minerals in them will maintain your immune system.

 Dandelion Tea is readily available at your health food store.
-It supplies iron, copper, Vitamins A and C, beta carotene, and potassium.
-It helps to strengthen the liver, kidneys, intestines, pancreas, stomach, gallbladder and spleen.
-I make the instant Dandelion Tea like a cup of coffee with honey and unhomogenized organic milk.
+It supplies iron, copper, Vitamins A and C, beta carotine, and potassium.
+It helps to strengthen the liver, kidneys, intestines, pancreas, stomach, gallbladder, and spleen.
+I make instant Dandelion Tea like a cup of coffee with honey and milk or soy milk.

 Easy Kidney Cleanse Tea